mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/index.md

 | Memory      | 16 GB RAM | 16 GB RAM   |
 | Hard disk   | 60 GB     | 60 GB       |

-The agent nodes must also have:
+In addition to the requirements described in [All master and agent nodes in the cluster](#CommonReqs), the agent nodes must have:
 - A `/var` directory with 20 GB or more of free space.
 This directory is used by the sandbox for both [Docker and DC/OS Universal container runtime](/1.12/deploying-services/containerizers/).
-- Network Access to a public Docker repository or to an internal Docker registry.
-- On RHEL 7 and CentOS 7, `firewalld` must be stopped and disabled.
-It is a known <a href="https://github.com/docker/docker/issues/16137" target="_blank">Docker issue</a> that `firewalld` interacts poorly with Docker.
-For more information, see the <a href="https://docs.docker.com/v1.6/installation/centos/#firewalld" target="_blank">Docker CentOS firewalld</a> documentation.

-    ```bash
-    sudo systemctl stop firewalld && sudo systemctl disable firewalld
-    ```

-- Disable DNSmasq (DC/OS requires access to port 53):

-    ```bash
-    sudo systemctl stop dnsmasq && sudo systemctl disable dnsmasq.service
-    ```

--   The Mesos master and agent persistent information of the cluster is stored in the `var/lib/mesos` directory.

-    <p class="message--important"><strong>IMPORTANT: </strong>Do not remotely mount `/var/lib/mesos` or the Docker storage directory (by default `/var/lib/docker`).</p>

--   Mounting `noexec` on a system where you intend to use the DC/OS CLI could break CLI functionality unless a TMPDIR environment variable is set to something other than `/tmp/`.
+- Do not use `noexec` to mount the `/tmp` directory on any system where you intend to use the DC/OS CLI unless a TMPDIR environment variable is set to something other than `/tmp/`.
+Mounting the `/tmp` directory using the `noexec` option could break CLI functionality.

 - If you are planning a cluster with hundreds of agent nodes or intend to have a high rate of deploying and deleting services, isolating this directory to dedicated SSD storage is recommended.

     | Directory Path | Description |
     |:-------------- | :---------- |